-With the latest advice from the government around shutting schools and childcare settings from Friday 20th March, I thought it would be a good time to share my thoughts and experiences of working from home and also to outline Rullion’s stance on our remote working policy when it comes to working parents.
+With schools shut again for the vast majority of pupils, I thought it would be a good time to share my thoughts and experiences of working from home and also to outline Rullion’s stance on our remote working policy when it comes to working parents.

 First things first, please rest assured that your managers ‘get it’.
 Senior members of staff across all businesses are also working parents who will have to face the same challenges as you over the next few weeks.
 Managers totally understand that work will inevitably be disrupted with the added pressure of having your children at home with you on a potentially full-time basis – and the overwhelming message I’ve heard this week is not to worry about it.
 We cannot be expected to stick to the usual norms of a 40-hour week with our kids hanging off our ankles, demanding snacks, playtime, to go outside and so on…

 Here are my top tips to get through this:

 Be open with your manager

 Keep in contact, share your challenges, and agree what is likely to be achievable from your working day / week.
 They will appreciate that this will have to be fluid and flexible, and that you may not be switched on for your usual working hours.
 These are unprecedented times and we all have to do what we can while managing our home life also.

 Work flexibly to balance work and home life